 During and after a business interruption is no time to begin figuring out how to respond to it.
 Over time the likelihood of some kind of interruption is high for most if not all businesses.
 A business continuity plan can reduce chances of lasting damage to a business’s reputation, profits and longevity.

 - Are you unsure if your business needs a continuity plan?
 Do you think it can weather a disaster?
-You may want to consult a financial advisor and get some answers.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+You may want to consult a financial advisor to get some answers.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - How do you prepare a business for hurricane season?
 What kind of insurance does your small business need?
 How do you make it stand out during even the best of times?
 SmartAsset’s small business coverage may hold the answers to these questions and more.